Economic vs. non-economic damages explained

 The Complicated Side: Non-Economic Damages

 The multiplier method works by taking the economic damages and multiplying them by a number that reflects the severity and duration of the non-economic harm.
 The multiplier typically ranges from 1.5 to 5, depending on factors like how serious the injury is, how long recovery takes, and whether the injury is permanent.
-If your medical expenses and lost wages total 50,000 dollars and your injury is serious with permanent effects, an attorney might argue for a multiplier of 4, yielding 200,000 dollars in non-economic damages.
+If your medical expenses and lost wages total 50,000 dollars and your injury is serious with permanent effects, an attorney argues for a multiplier of 4, yielding 200,000 dollars in non-economic damages.
 The idea is that the more significant your actual costs, the more significant your pain and suffering is likely to be.

 The per diem method calculates pain and suffering at a rate per day — say, 400 dollars per day of pain and suffering.
 If your recovery period or period of ongoing effects lasts 300 days, that's 120,000 dollars.
 This method assumes a more linear relationship between time and harm.
 Some jurisdictions and some attorneys prefer this approach because it's more transparent and easier for juries to understand.